-If a client is a no-show, the Employee can either call other clients on his or her caseload and try to schedule support with other clients to make up the no-show hours, or choose to do their regularly assigned service plans, or call their supervisor for other ideas or reassignment.
+If a client is a no-show, the Employee must notify the supervisor to inform them of a change in their schedule.
+The employee shall call other clients on their caseload and try to schedule support with other clients to make up the no-show hours, or choose to do their regularly assigned service plans, or other ideas or reassignments that have been discussed with their supervisor.
+In the absences of available billable options, the employee may request to work on the College of Direct Support and receive payment of a maximum of 45 minutes per lesson.
 The Employee must be engaged in one of these activities to be paid.